El Jannah

 El Jannah Franchise Company Pty Ltd (الجنة; lit. 'paradise' or 'heaven') is an Australian fast food restaurant chain that specialises in Lebanese cuisine.
 Its main menu items are a Lebanese style charcoal chicken with a garlic sauce (toum).

-El Jannah restaurants are spread across Sydney and Melbourne, and as of 2025 the chain operates 47 outlets.
-The chain is expanding to other cities, with outlets in Canberra, Wollongong and Tahmoor in the Southern Highlands.
+The chain has 51 stores across New South Wales, Victoria and the Australian Capital Territory, as of March 2026.

 History

 Founded by Andre and Carole Estephan, the first El Jannah store opened in the Sydney suburb of Granville in 1998.
 The chain's early coverage says its first shop "amassed a cult-like following".
 The Estephans stepped back from the day-to-day management of the chain in 2019.
 Brett Houldin, a former chief executive of Craveable Brands, became CEO of El Jannah in 2020.

-The restaurant has expanded to more than 20 outlets across the Sydney metropolitan area, as well as in the Sydney CBD and Macarthur by the late 2010s and early 2020s.
+The restaurant expanded to more than 20 outlets across the Sydney metropolitan area, as well as in the Sydney CBD and Macarthur by the late 2010s and early 2020s.
 The chain opened its first outlet outside of Sydney, in the Melbourne suburb of Preston in April 2022, and its first store in Canberra, in the suburb of Gungahlin, opened in May 2023.

+In late November 2025, El Jannah was sold to American private equity firm General Atlantic.
+A sale price of A$800 million and "almost $1 billion" were reported.
+The Estephans and Houldin retained a minor stake in the company.
+General Atlantic had approximately US$118 billion (A$180 billion) in assets under management at the time.
+Following the acquisition, El Jannah announced plans to open more than 25 restaurants within 12 months and expand to 200 locations across Australia within five years.
+The Estephan family founders were to remain involved in the business.